pnp/blog/content/post/cli-for-microsoft-365-v3-7.md

 ### Configure CLI to your personal preferences

-As more and more people use CLI for Microsoft 365, we get more feedback about what they\'d prefer CLI to work.
+As more and more people use CLI for Microsoft 365, we get more feedback about what they'd prefer CLI to work.
 Some of our users, prefer for example to automatically get command help when running the command fails.
 Others, prefer to see help only when they explicitly ask for.
 When you use CLI for building scripts, you might want it to use the JSON output by default.
-On the other hand, if you use it for quickly looking things up, you\'d prefer to use the text mode.
+On the other hand, if you use it for quickly looking things up, you'd prefer to use the text mode.

 Because the only person knowing best how to work is you, we want to give you the ability configure CLI to your personal preferences.
 In this release we introduce support for configuring CLI.
 The first option that you can set, is to choose if you want to automatically see help when running command failed.
-It\'s turned on by default, and to turn it off you can run:
+It's turned on by default, and to turn it off you can run: